 - TTC directions: Take #83 Jones S. bus to Commissioner Street and Leslie Street, or Queen Streetcar to the Leslie Street stop.

 NOTE: The park shuttle van will run throughout the festival area, but bicycles and walking shoes are recommended.
 Private vehicles and pets are not permitted in the park.

 “Observing butterflies in their native habitat is a great hands-on way to learn about nature.
-Kids are naturally attracted to butterflies because of their intriguing shapes and colours and their accessibility,” said Caroline Schultz, Ontario Nature’s executive director.
-“The Tommy Thompson Park Butterfly Festival is a great way to celebrate the Monarch’s epic fall journey to Mexico and to learn about conserving Ontario’s butterfly species.”
+Kids are naturally attracted to butterflies because of their intriguing shapes and colours, and their accessibility,” said Caroline Schultz, Ontario Nature’s executive director.
+“The Tommy Thompson Park Butterfly Festival is a fabulous way to celebrate the Monarch’s epic fall journey to Mexico and to learn about conserving Ontario’s butterfly species.”

 With over 50 years of experience, Toronto and Region Conservation (TRCA) helps people understand, enjoy and look after the natural environment.
 Our vision is for The Living City®, where human settlement can flourish forever as part of nature’s beauty and diversity.
 For more information, call 416-661-6600 or visit us at www.trca.on.ca or www.ttpbrs.ca.